Adjustment of Status: How To Apply for a Green Card While in the U.S.

 You can check the case status for your adjustment application on the USCIS website.
 You'll need your receipt number from the receipt notice that USCIS sent you when they received your application.
 When you enter your receipt number into the USCIS case tracker, you'll be able to see the latest status update on your application.

-Adjustment of status applications can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your green card adjustment of status case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Adjustment of status applications can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the green card adjustment of status process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!